GBOML/GBOML/docs/source/commandline_interface.rst

    --opt <opt_file>

-where :math:`\texttt{<opt\_file>}` is the name of the file containing the solver parameters.
+where ``<opt_file>`` is the name of the file containing the solver parameters.
 If no parameters are provided, the default solver parameters are used.

 * *Solver library path*: solver library path for DSP, CBC and HiGHS can be set by with: